 The PIR ceremony is conducted, with help, from the graduating 900 Division/s and one/two Jr. Divisions in their 7th and 6th week of training.
 Each incoming 900 division is assigned one of the responsibilities listed below, on a constantly rotating basis.

 Sticks (Flags) does an incredible march perfectly timed and executed to the drum corps cadence.
 It is their job to present the flags for every state in the union.
 They are lined up by height, so the flow looks better, so your recruit will probably not get to carry his/her home state flag.
 They also honor those who have gone before by presenting the POW and MIA flags, as well as the US flag and the US Navy flag in the Color Guard.
+Some sticks may be part of a drum-line and keep the cadence.

 SR LAST NAME, FIRST NAME MI